The Common Ground Church (CGC)

-In another interpretation of this passage, Jesus is inviting folks to find “rest for your souls.”
+In another translation of this passage, Jesus is inviting folks to find “rest for your souls.”
 The invitation is to a life of meaning and healing rooted in promise.
 In this sense, Jesus is for you!
 Does this mean Jesus is concerned with only individual salvation?
 What does this life Jesus offers have to do with healing the Earth and all interconnected life, e.g., soul, societies and the soil?
 (Hint: Everything!)

 Common Ground Church is a practicing Christian community that came into being in part to answer these questions together with ordinary, everyday people.
 We believe that ordinary, everyday people in their ordinary, everyday lives matter to God and that a fulfilling, just life in the manner and values of Jesus is inseparable from some form of practicing community.

 8 For by grace you have been saved through faith, and this is not your own doing; it is the gift of God— 9 not the result of works, so that no one may boast.
 (Ephesians 2:8-9)